-- This training session can be presented in both mainstream and special schools.
-If it is presented in a special school which caters for children across both the primary and secondary age range, case examples drawn from staff and children in high schools can be used as substitutes for some of those used in this programme.
-These can be found in the PPT presentation The Secure Base model: a training day for high schools, www.ac.uk/providingasecurebase/resources. - This session is suitable for ALL school staff members, including senior staff, teachers of all subjects, specialist teachers, teaching assistants, counsellors, administrative support staff, librarians, midday supervisors.
+This session is suitable for ALL school staff members, including senior staff, teachers of all subjects, specialist teachers, teaching assistants, counsellors, administrative support staff, librarians, midday supervisors.
 Some schools may wish to include governors and others who have direct involvement with the school.
-There is no upper limit to the number of participants.
+In order to promote reflection and discussion, a total of no more than 30 participants is recommended.